eth-educators/eth-docker-docs/website/docs/About/Clients.md

 - slasher, Running slasher is optional, but helps secure the chain and may result in additional earnings.
 - Grafana dashboard

-Please see [WEB](WEB.md) for experimental Web UI support on Prysm, and use the Web instead of validator-import to import keys.
+Please see [Prysm Web](../About/PrysmWeb.md) for experimental Web UI support on Prysm, and use the Web instead of validator-import to import keys.